italia/spid-cie-oidc-django/docs/technical_specifications/PROVIDER.md

 The Authorization Endpoint support the use of the HTTP GET and POST methods.

-An exemple of accepted rquest is [heare](https://github.com/italia/spid-cie-oidc-django/blob/dev/spid_cie_oidc/onboarding/tests/authn_request_settings.py#L30)
+An exemple of accepted request is [heare](https://github.com/italia/spid-cie-oidc-django/blob/dev/spid_cie_oidc/onboarding/tests/authn_request_settings.py#L30)

-For Spid profile only 'userinfo' claims are accepted, for CIE profile both 'userinfo' and 'id_token'.

 In the case of successful user authentication, the response contains the following parameters: